-- 1. Annexation, Consolidation, Extension of Services: additional levy needed to cover operating costs associated with newly acquired service areas.
-Three-Year Growth: additional levy needed due to growth that exceeds the statewide average growth quotient by at least 2%. - 2.
-Shortfall of Property Taxes: additional levy needed to recoup the loss of property tax due to erroneous assessed value or taxpayer refunds. - 3.
-Correction of Error: additional levy needed to recoup the loss of property tax due to mathematical or advertising errors in the budget. - 4.
+- 1. Annexation, Consolidation, Extension of Services: additional levy needed to cover operating costs associated with newly acquired service areas. - 2.
+Three-Year Growth: additional levy needed due to growth that exceeds the statewide average growth quotient by at least 2%. - 3.
+Shortfall of Property Taxes: additional levy needed to recoup the loss of property tax due to erroneous assessed value or taxpayer refunds. - 4.
+Correction of Error: additional levy needed to recoup the loss of property tax due to mathematical or advertising errors in the budget. - 5.
 Emergency: additional levy needed due to lack of adequate funds to carryout functions.
 This appeal requires a natural disaster, an accident or an unanticipated emergency for a municipality to qualify.

 Cities and towns petitioning for relief should be prepared to support their appeals with documentation or other evidence that the relief is needed.
-The DLGF will review the petition and issue a final determination by December 31.
+The DLGF will review the petition and issue a final determination prior to issuing the final Budget Order.

-Supplement 5: Cumulative Capital Development Fund
+SUPPLEMENT 4: Cumulative Capital Development Fund